flashset/redux-persist-store/README.md

 export default createStore;
 ```

-#### Even you can pass the options to persistState to specify the storage. it is flexible to inject any strorage and ecryption/serialization algorithm in encryption option.
+#### Even you can pass options to persistState to specify the storage.
+It is flexible to inject any ecryption/serialization algorithm in encryption property.

 ```js
 import { createStore as reduxCreateStore, applyMiddleware } from "redux";